amadeusprotocol/rs_node/docs/CONSENSUS.md

 while the slot number is telling what trainer is responsible for this entry.
 Entries contain transactions that alter the contractstate.
 Each transaction is transformed into a mutation and a reverse mutation.
-The mutations are applied to the contractstate when blocks are applied, and the reverse mutations are applied when blocks are rewound.</br></br>
+The mutations are applied to the contractstate when entries are applied, and the reverse mutations are applied when entries are rewound.</br>

 The chain of entries form a continuous ledger that consists of 2 main parts: